RichardMoot/GrailLight/command_line_usage.md

 cat parser_crosses.pl >> superpos.pl
 ```

-Followed by
+Followed by calling the GrailLight parser as follows.
 ```
 grail_light_cr superpos.pl
 ```

 Doing this will penalise parses by the number of brackets assigned by the Berkeley parser they cross.
+This will give better parser performance than just first found.
+However, it is worth experimenting with other strategies.
+The predicate `combine_probability/6` in the file `grail_light_cr.pl` allows the user to define a custom bonus/malus for different rules types and different string positions.